Automation phases (Phase 1 to 4)

 Section titled “Prerequisites to move from Phase 2 to 3”- Automation rules are registered explicitly (scope, item cap, monetary cap)

-- Guardrails are written down (for example, +20% / -30% caps on adjustment magnitude)
+- Caps such as adjustment magnitude are written down (for example, +20% / -30% specified in each prompt)

 - Adding negative keywords for high-ACoS / zero-conversion terms (weekly, up to 50 items)